cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 the task processing in the twin.

 Security risks:
-: A network digital twin has to synchronize all or subset of the data related to involved real networks in real time, which inevitably augments the attack surface, with a higher risk of information leakage, in particular.
+: A Network Digital Twin has to synchronize all or subset of the data related to involved real networks in real time, which inevitably augments the attack surface, with a higher risk of information leakage, in particular.
 On one hand, it is mandatory to design more secure data mechanism leveraging legacy data protection